Hardware

 - Battery -- A large 6S LiPo provides a decent amount of power (~1/2 hour) in the field.

-- Laptop to run your control layer
+Laptop/tablet to run your control layer + chat with the backend.

 - Telemetry radio -- SiK is a common starter here, but more powerful radios and repeaters can dramatically improve the range and the amount of data that can be transmitted.